digicatapult/helm-charts/charts/wasp-ws-event-service/README.md

 # wasp-ws-event-service

 The wasp-ws-event-service is a component of the WASP (Wide-Area-Sensor-Platform), an IoT platform designed to normalise and consolidate data from multiple IoT data services  into one place.
-The wasp-ws-event-service is responsible for managing storing readings in the system and exposes a REST API for this purpose.
+The wasp-ws-event-service is a websocket service for streaming events to a client.
 See [https://github.com/digicatapult/wasp-documentation](https://github.com/digicatapult/wasp-documentation) for details.

 ## TL;DR